-The Debate Chamber Summer Schools offer students age 11-18 the opportunity to find out more about some fascinating subjects, prepare for university applications, meet like-minded peers and get to grips with some tough intellectual challenges.
+The Debate Chamber Summer Schools offer students age 15-18 the opportunity to find out more about some fascinating subjects, prepare for university applications, meet like-minded peers and get to grips with some tough intellectual challenges.

 The material will be challenging (for the older age-group, about the level of difficulty one might expect in the first year at university), but the atmosphere will be relaxed, with plenty of discussion, debate, and opportunities for students to shape the direction of classes.
-It is an environment conducive to getting to grips with new ideas.

-All the Summer School events will be held at University of London venues in Bloomsbury, Central London, and will take place in July and August 2017.
+All the Summer School events will be held at University of London venues in Bloomsbury, Central London, and will take place in July and August 2020.
 Please note that these courses are not residential, and accommodation must be arranged independently if required.

-You can find full details of schedules, dates, costs, student reviews and tutors at http://www.debatechamber.com/
+You can find full details of schedules, dates, costs, student reviews and tutors at https://debatechamber.com/summerschools/